About Root canals

 A root canal is performed when trauma or infection damages the inner nerve of the tooth.
 The nerve and pulp inside the tooth sit in a structure of canals amid the tooth’s roots, so the treatment is called a root canal when these are removed.
 Any decay, bacteria or damaged nerve tissue is removed, and the tooth is filled with a medicated dental material to stop pain and allow the tooth to function again.

-We do root canals when the damage to a tooth is severe enough that it might otherwise need to be removed.
+We do root canal therapy when the damage to a tooth is severe enough that it might otherwise need to be removed.
 It’s a valuable treatment option that allows you to keep your tooth intact and avoid the problems that may follow a tooth extraction.
 Conditions that might lead to a root canal include a cracked or chipped tooth, large or repeated fillings in a tooth, a large cavity, or some type of trauma to the tooth.

 What to expect with a root canal